vsmahesh/smart-card-wallet/README.md

 Deploy the `src` folder in any web server.

 A good option would be to host this in the azure static website.

+> This is what I have deployed - https://purple-desert-09bb23310.azurestaticapps.net.
+Open in mobile browser so that you can scan.

 ### Perpare Dev Env

 ```
 npm install
 ```
+> This is a pure html/javascript application that run completely in the browser and do not require any build process

 ### Testing the application